 There are a variety of different treatment options for neck and radicular pain including cervical (neck) disc replacement to help restore normal neck function and to reduce or extinguish pain.
 It is a safe and elective procedure that is commonly utilized to help many patients return promptly back to their normal, pain-free lives.

 An important part of patient care as it relates to repairing neck and radiating arm pain is finding the right healthcare professional.
-Stewart M. Kerr, M.D. is a board-certified orthopedic surgeon who specializes in neck and spine surgery.
-Dr. Kerr uses an evidence-based clinical approach to discuss the many treatment options for neck pain so that patients may select a treatment course that best fits their individual needs.
+Andre Shaffer, M.D. is a board-certified orthopedic surgeon who specializes in spine surgery.
+Dr. Shaffer uses an evidence-based clinical approach to discuss the many treatment options for spine issues so that patients may select a treatment course that best fits their individual needs.
 These discussions include, when appropriate, if a patient is a candidate for a cervical disc replacement.
-Using the most current evidence and technology, Dr. Kerr focuses on a no-nonsense approach to safely eliminating spinal nerve pain and is passionate about promptly getting his patients back to a healthy and active lifestyle.
+Using the most current evidence and technology, Dr. Shaffer focuses on a no-nonsense approach to safely eliminating spinal nerve pain and is passionate about promptly getting his patients back to a healthy and active lifestyle.

 Orthopedic Specialists of Seattle – We’ve got your back.
 Simply call to schedule today.